 I remember talking to a friend, who argued that no innovation is happening in making batteries work longer because the guys who manufacture power banks, do not want them to.
 Lame, but not illogical.

-So, when Asus contacted me for the review of Asus Zenfone Max, the smartphone that is primarily geared up people on the move, people who need their phone batteries to work longer, I was willing to explore it.
-The prospect of battery lasting for 3 days sounded too good to be true.
+So, when Asus contacted me for the review of Asus Zenfone Max, the smartphone that is primarily geared up people on the move.
+People who need their phone batteries to work longer.
+I was willing to explore it.
+The prospect of the battery lasting for 3 days sounded too good to be true.
 So, as soon as I had the phone in my hand I wanted to see its battery management options.
-This screen gave me some handle to manage by battery.
+This screen gave me some handle to manage by the battery.

 Asus India claims that the battery is so good that you can even charge your other devices with it using the OTG cable that comes with it.
 Yes, that means you can use Asus Zenfone Max as a power bank.
-Now this can come handy when you need to sometimes charge your camera battery on the go, specially when you visit high altitude places like Ladakh.
+Now this can come handy when you need to sometimes charge your camera battery on the go.
+Especially when you visit high altitude places like Ladakh.

 Mystery Box with Asus Zenfone Max